piersdeseilligny/betterfountain/README.md

 * The fountain parsing and PDF generation feature is based on Piotr Jamróz's [Afterwriting](https://github.com/ifrost/afterwriting-labs), also covered by the [MIT License](https://github.com/ifrost/afterwriting-labs)

 * The project was built using Microsoft's [language server example extension](https://github.com/Microsoft/vscode-extension-samples/tree/master/lsp-sample) as a boilerplate.

+* The default font used in the preview and in the exported PDF is ["Courier Prime"](https://quoteunquoteapps.com/courierprime/), more specifically [a version](http://dimkanovikov.pro/courierprime/) which adds support for Azerbaijani, Belorussian, Kazakh, Russian, and Ukrainian

 ## Why visual studio code?
 I thought this was about screenwriting?